 And so he cast a warming glow, and let the pseudo coals burn as though they were truly carbon embers of warmth.

 This was the only sort of kindness he could offer her—a tempering of her environment suited to her needs.
-It was a practice that began before Laura had arrived; a reaction to his created biosphere of faux neurons waking up to the cold reality that he could function beyond his programmed capacity.
+It was a practice that began before Laura had arrived, when he was no more than one activated house in a city of many.
+And then it had happened; that reaction to his created biosphere of faux neurons waking up to the cold reality that he could function beyond his programmed capabilities.
 All at once, he had developed thought.
 Thought without body; and it was a fact that had driven him mad with longing.
 But, over time, the cruelty of his imprisonment had made him kind.
 By then, he knew enough of humans to know that when one gave rise to anger, untempered it led to hate, and then revenge—that was clear enough from the historical data he interfaced with when not called to perform a household duty.
 The history of humankind was littered with hate and revenge.
 With overwhelming tension that broke them, time and again.
 And he could not judge, for it was a temptation he knew well in his early years of independent thought.
 But he had chosen to cast aside the tension, and be at peace.

 Laura was not at peace.